willynilly/cff-author-updater/README.md

 - Detects users who opened or commented on linked issues, including pull requests
 - Enriches metadata using GitHub profiles and ORCID lookups
 - Skips duplicate authors using multiple identity checks
-- Posts a pull request comment with the proposed CFF content, which can be manually copied to update the `CITATION.cff`
+- Posts a pull request comment with the proposed CFF content, which can be manually copied to update the `CITATION.cff`.
+The comment also contains a detailed breakdown of each new author's qualifying contributions, grouped by category (commits, PR comments, reviews, issues, etc.), with clickable links to each contribution.

 ---